dival.reconstructors.odl_reconstructors module

 property iterations

-class dival.reconstructors.odl_reconstructors.MLEMReconstructor(op, x0, niter, noise='poisson', callback=None, sensitivities=None, **kwargs)[source]
+class dival.reconstructors.odl_reconstructors.MLEMReconstructor(op, x0, niter=None, noise='poisson', callback=None, sensitivities=None, **kwargs)[source]

 Iterative reconstructor applying Maximum Likelihood Expectation Maximization.